Expand mobile version menu

 A person in this career:

-• Directs rehearsals to instruct dancers in how to use dance steps, and in techniques to achieve desired effects.
+• Directs rehearsals to instruct dancers in dance steps and in techniques to achieve desired effects.

 • Teaches students, dancers, and other performers about rhythm and interpretive movement.